Wisconsin's Forest Inventory Programs

 Check out this video introduction to the FIA program.

-Wisconsin's Continuous Forest Inventory
+Wisconsin's Continuous Forest Inventory (WisCFI)

-Wisconsin Urban Forest Assessment program (WisUFA)
+Wisconsin Urban Forest Assessment (WisUFA)

 The Wisconsin Urban Forest Assessment (WisUFA) Program is being developed in partnership with the USDA Forest Service to collect and report on the condition of Wisconsin’s urban forests.
 The program consists of the following components:

-- a continuous plot-based inventory;
+- Urban Forest Inventory and Analysis (UFIA) program: a continuous plot-based inventory;

-- an urban tree canopy (UTC) assessment; and
+- Urban Tree Canopy (UTC) assessment; and

-Forest Regeneration Monitoring program
+Forest Regeneration Monitoring (FRM)